cylc/cylc-doc/src/user-guide/writing-workflows/external-triggers.rst

   referred to by label alone in the graph.
-It would be convenient (and less verbose, although no more functional) if we could just declare a label against the *common* arguments, and give remaining arguments (such as different wall clock offsets in clock triggers) as needed in the graph.
+It would be convenient (and less verbose, although no more functional) if we could just declare a label against the *common* arguments, and give remaining arguments (such as different wallclock offsets in clock triggers) as needed in the graph.
 - we may move away from the string templating method for providing workflow and task attributes to trigger function arguments.